 You don’t necessarily need a degree in disaster management to qualify for positions in the private and public sectors.
 A combination of related experience, and a continuing education diploma or certificate, can open doors to AEM® certification—and launch your career.

 Not sure what kind of training program is right for you?
 Find out if you’re a good fit for the Emergency and Disaster Management Certificate offered by Kompass Professional Development.

 Training is delivered entirely online, in a flexible format that fits around your schedule.
 Every student receives step-by-step support from the instructor, and has up to 6 months to complete the program.
-This certificate meets the educational requirements for AEM® certification.

-Or, click below to browse the Emergency Management certificate for yourself.
+Click below to browse the Emergency Management certificate for yourself.
 See admission requirements, a detailed course list, and chat live with an Admissions Advisor.
 We’re here to help!